Non-Abelian and Type-A Conformal Anomalies from Euler Descent: A dilaton effective action

-This parametrization is typical of spontaneously broken \textit{spacetime} symmetries, where one is allowed to eliminate the $\xi_a$ in favor of derivatives of $\tau$, via a procedure called \textit{inverse Higgsing} \cite{IvanovOgievetsky1975,Low:2001bw,Klein:2017npd}.
+This parametrization\footnote{In the original construction of \cite{Zumino:1983ew}, $U$ is given by $\exp[-x_5G(x)]$ where $G$ is a linear combination of broken generators.
+We can use the Baker-Campbell-Hausdorff lemma to bring \eqref{eq:coset} to the form $\exp[-\sum_n x^n_5G_n(x)]$ where a slight generalization of \cite{Zumino:1983ew} holds.} is typical of spontaneously broken \textit{spacetime} symmetries, where one is allowed to eliminate the $\xi_a$ in favor of derivatives of $\tau$, via a procedure called \textit{inverse Higgsing} \cite{IvanovOgievetsky1975,Low:2001bw,Klein:2017npd}.
 In short, the nontrivial commutation relation $[P^a,K^b]=2(D\delta^{ab}+M^{ab})$ means that the Goldstones $\tau$ and $\xi^a$ for $D$ and $K^a$ are not independent degrees of freedom.
 They can be related as

-and we can explicitly check that the two sides transform in the same way under $SO(5,1)$.
-Expressing $\Theta$ using \eqref{eq:coset} and \eqref{eq:IH}, we get

-Upon substitution in \eqref{eq:WZWs}, we get the type-A part of a dilaton effective action non-linearly realizing $SO(5,1)/ISO(4)$.
-Unlike \eqref{eq:SA}, it has a manifestly 5d part, similar to the WZW term for pions \cite{Witten:1983ar}.
-The latter term can be rewritten as a nonlocal 4d term in the standard way \cite{DHoker:1984ph}.
-Finally, specializing to a flat background $A=dx^aP^a$, \eqref{eq:WZWs} becomes